 - Senior Lecturer (Management)

-I currently work as a lecturer in organizational behaviour/HRM in Adam Smith Business School, University of Glasgow.
+I currently work as a Senior Lecturer in Management in Adam Smith Business School, University of Glasgow.
 With my background in linguistics, literature and cultural studies I started my career as a tutor in British culture in the University of Łódź, and a tutor in Slavonic culture at the University of Glasgow.
-My interest in social-cultural theory and research into representations of working-class culture brought me closer to the area organizational sociology, which consequently led to a move to Caledonian Business School where I worked in the Departments of People Management and Cultural Business.
-In 2010 I moved to my current post at the University of Glasgow where I teach in the area of organizational behaviour and human resource management, and act as a Convenor of the MSc in Management Professional Pathway programme and a Convenor of the Business School Ethics Committee.
+My interest in social-cultural theory and research into representations of working-class culture brought me closer to the area organizational sociology, which consequently led to a move to Caledonian Business School where I worked in the Departments of People Management, and Cultural Business.
+In 2010 I moved to my current post at the University of Glasgow where I teach in the area of change management, organizational behaviour and human resource management, and act as a Convenor of the MSc in Management Professional Pathway programme.

 Potential PhD Supervision Topics

-Dr Sabina Siebert is interested in supervising PhD researchers in the area of workplace learning, change management, trade union studies and management in the creative and cultural industries.
+Dr Sabina Siebert is interested in supervising PhD researchers in the area of organizational trust, the workplace learning, change management, trade union studies and management in the creative and cultural industries.

 Current PhD Supervision